What is an A.P.G.A.R. Score?

 The score is reported at 1 minute and 5 minutes after birth for all infants, and at 5 minute intervals thereafter until 20 minutes for infants with a score less than 7.
 A low 5 minute A.P.G.A.R. score clearly confers an increased relative risk of cerebral palsy, reported to be as high as 20 fold to 100 fold over that of infants with a 5 minute A.P.G.A.R. score of 7-10.
 The risk of poor neurologic outcomes also increases when the Apgar score is 3 or less at 10 minutes, 15 minutes, and 20 minutes.

 However, it is important to remember the A.P.G.A.R. score describes the condition of the newborn immediately after birth and when properly applied, is a tool for standardized assessment and is not designed to predict the future health of the child.

 Causes of Low A.P.G.A.R.
 Scores

-- Placental abruption – can cause low infant scores because the placenta separates from the uterus before delivery, interrupting blood and oxygen flow.
+Can cause low infant scores because the placenta separates from the uterus before delivery, interrupting blood and oxygen flow.

-- Undiagnosed or improperly treated maternal infections- such as Group B Strep (GBS) and Herpes Simplex Virus (HSV)
+Such as Group B Strep (GBS) and Herpes Simplex Virus (HSV)

-- Maternal analgesics and/or anesthetics – narcotic drugs (normally given within 4 hours before birth) that pass from the mother to the fetus can suppress the ability of the fetus to breath.
+Narcotic drugs (normally given within 4 hours before birth) that pass from the mother to the fetus can suppress the ability of the fetus to breath.

-- Preterm infants – immature lungs and hypoglycemia are a couple of problems that can occur with preterm infants.
+Immature lungs and hypoglycemia are a couple of problems that can occur with preterm infants.